 If the verification is successful, the discoveree 5G ProSe End UE shall extract the protected direct discovery set from the message and process the direct discovery set using the discovery security materials associated with the 5G ProSe Direct Discovery service as specified in clause 6.1.3.2.3.

 The discoveree 5G ProSe End UE shall protect a direct discovery set using the discovery security materials associated with the 5G ProSe Direct Discovery service as specified in clause 6.1.3.2.3.
+The protection of direct discovery set shall include the protection for User Info ID of the discoverer 5G ProSe End UE and the protection for User Info ID of the discoveree 5G ProSe End UE separately.
 Then, the discoveree 5G ProSe End UE shall include the protected direct discovery set in the UE-to-UE Relay Discovery Response message and protect the UE-to-UE Relay Discovery Response message using the discovery security materials associated with the RSC as specified in clause 6.1.3.2.3.
 The discoveree 5G ProSe End UE replies to the 5G ProSe UE-to-UE Relay with the UE-to-UE Relay Discovery Response message.

 4. On receiving the UE-to-UE Relay Discovery Response message from the discoveree 5G ProSe End UE, the 5G ProSe UE-to-UE Relay shall process the received UE-to-UE Relay Discovery Response message using the discovery security materials associated with the RSC as specified in clause 6.1.3.2.3.